Hussain4398/starter-gatsby-blog/README.md

 # Category section

-This guide will take you through the following
+This guide will take you through the following:
 1. <a href="#What-is-a-category">What is a category</a>
 2. <a href="#How-to-access-your-categories">How to access your categories</a>
 3. <a href="#How-to-add-a-category">How to add a category</a>